apache/apisix-website/website/blog/2021/10/09/apisix-ingress-techblog.md

 ![Apache APISIX Architecture](https://static.apiseven.com/202108/1633765402660-6b20dd1c-bef6-4dcb-974e-fa80334e0623.png)

 Apache APISIX is the top open source project of the Apache Foundation and is currently the most active open source gateway project.
-As a dynamic, real-time, high-performance open source API gateway, Apache APISIX provides rich traffic management features such as load balancing, dynamic upstream, grayscale publishing, service meltdown, authentication, observability, and more.
+As a dynamic, real-time, high-performance open source API gateway, Apache APISIX provides rich traffic management features such as load balancing, dynamic upstream, canary release, service meltdown, authentication, observability, and more.

 Apache APISIX helps enterprises handle API and microservice traffic quickly and securely with features such as flow-limiting authentication, logging security features, and support for rich custom plug-ins.
 There are also currently relevant integrations with many open source projects such as Apache SkyWalking, Prometheus and other such components.